 - Small hopper, not ideal for larger nuts/seeds such as almonds and peanuts.

-4. Northern Brewer – Hullwrecker 2-Roller Grain Mill with Metal Base and Handle
+4. Northern Brewer – Hullwrecker 2 Grain Mill

 For those into home brewing beer, this grain mill will make it easy for anyone to achieve the ideal crush for their grains.
 It has two rollers with an adjustable roller gap (0.025”- 0.1”) that allows for fine-tuning the crush to the desired extract preference.